 Home | CRS Home

+This option uses the Instrumenter service.
+Once the Instrumenter service is up and running in your environment, you can instrument your images.
+Only images that have been scanned by a registry scan job (registry sensor) will have the Instrument option in the UI.
 To find the images you can instrument, go to Assets > Images and perform a search for images with REGISTRY as source.

 You can add additional search fields to help narrow down the list further.
 Then, in the search results, identify the image you want to instrument and pick Instrument from the Quick Actions menu.